krussll/etsysimplicity/about.md

 Our mission is to advance the knowledge of Flat Earth Theory (FET) to benefit society and improve people's lives.
 We do this by:
 - Advising members to promote FET amongst their peer groups, and strangers alike
 - Using thought experiments pioneered by String Theorists to push the boundaries of knowledge of FET
-- Pressurising local and national government to fully reperent the field of FET
+- Pressurising local and national government to fully accept the field of FET

 ## Our Leadership